Oreoluwa456/BMW-Sales-2010-2024/README.md

 The analysis provides a clear view of BMW sales performance across **regions, fuel types, models, colors, transmission types, and vehicle characteristics**.
 With a total sales volume of **253.4M** and an average revenue of **$75.0K**, the dataset provides a strong basis for evaluating customer preferences and sales performance.

+The annual analysis shows that **2022 had the highest total Price_USD value at $260.7M**, followed by **2024 at $257.1M** and **2019 at $255.1M**.
+The **lowest value was recorded in 2020 at $240.5M**.

-The findings can support better decisions around **inventory planning, product focus, regional strategy, and marketing activities** while demonstrating practical skills in Excel-based data analysis and business reporting.
+Overall, the findings can support better decisions around **inventory planning, product focus, regional strategy, and marketing activities**, while demonstrating practical skills in Excel-based data analysis and business reporting.